-Given the concerns voiced by me and by other residents of Hermosa Beach concerning the real problems with housing an infiltration project of this size in Hermosa Beach at any of the proposed locations, the question remains what should the City Council do on Tuesday if none of the options are viable.
+Given the concerns voiced by so many residents of Hermosa Beach concerning the real problems with housing an infiltration project of this size in Hermosa Beach at any of the proposed locations, the question remains what should the City Council do on Tuesday if none of the options are viable.
 Part of the reason that none of the solutions posed to the Council are viable is that the project itself is simply too large given our small city's size, density and proximity to the beach, not to mention our total overall percentage of source flows into the watershed itself.

 A smaller project, such as the proposed infiltration trench in Hermosa Beach, makes the only sense given these realities.
-Addressing the Herondo Street drain in one big lump project at the end of the drain line may have made sense to some engineer or consultant who looked at this project back in 2015, but whoever made that decision did so in a vacuum.
-The reality is that there are two cities at the end of the storm drain, and Redondo Beach is one of them.
-It needs to also take on its proportionate share of responsibility for this drain, and its small "Park #3" project is not representative of that share.
-I urge City Council members to state on the record that the only feasible way to address this watershed is to ad-
+Addressing the Herondo Street drain in one big lump project at the end of the drain line may have made sense to some engineer or consultant who looked at this project back in 2015, but whoever made that decision did so in a vacuum.3 The reality is that there are two cities at the end of the storm drain, and Redondo Beach is one of them.
+It needs to also take on its proportionate share of responsibility for this drain, and its small "Park

-&lt;sup>3 I also note that the Staff Report indicates a 2016 Geosyntec report concerning sea level rise analyses may have changed certain assumptions regarding the water treatment volume that can feasibly be addressed at the Herondo parking lot location.
+I also note that the Staff Report indicates a 2016 Geosyntec report concerning sea level rise analyses may have changed certain assumptions regarding the water treatment volume that can feasibly be addressed at the Herondo parking lot location.
 However, pushing the excess volume into Hermosa Beach as a consequence is not an acceptable solution to that issue.
 Moreover, the Greenbelt has similar issues with groundwater levels making a large project untenable, but notably, no proposal was ever made to restrict the size of Hermosa's project as a consequence.
 These inconsistencies with how different projects have been handled in different jurisdictions is disturbing, to say the least.

-dress it through multiple project locations (as was originally contemplated in early working versions of the EWMP), and that it will be requesting Redondo Beach to look for alternatives in its own jurisdiction to handle its proportionate share of watershed contributions.
+#3" project is not representative of that share.
+We urge City Council members to state on the record that the only feasible way to address this watershed is to address it through multiple project locations (as was originally contemplated in early working versions of the EWMP), and that it will be requesting Redondo Beach to look for alternatives in its own jurisdiction to handle its proportionate share of watershed contributions.